PROTECT YOUR HANDS, PROTECT THEIR HABITAT

-BUILDING BIO-BRIDGES IN INDONESIA
+BUILDING BIO-BRIDGES IN NEPAL

-BUILDING BIO-BRIDGES IN VIETNAM
+BUILDING BIO BRIDGES IN VIETNAM

 Here we are helping fund the protection of the Khe Nuoc Trong forest.
 Funds are also allocated to species surveys and community engagement projects to raise local awareness of the endangered species in particular the Red-shanked Douc like our pal Reggie.

-BUILDING BIO-BRIDGES IN MALAYSIA
+BUILDING BIO BRIDGES IN MALAYSIA

-In Malaysia we are working with partners to prevent habitat fragmentation, the greatest threat to endangered animals, like the critically endangered Malayan tiger and endangered Asian elephant.
-We will be helping to allow critically endangered wildlife to roam in a larger protected landscape of Endau Rompin.
+Here, we’re working with Wildlife Conservation Society-Malaysia (WCS-MY) to prevent habitat fragmentation, the greatest threat to endangered animals like critically endangered Malayan tigers and endangered Asian elephants.
+We want to help this critically endangered wildlife roam in the larger protected landscape of Endau Rompin.